 - GMAT and EA: 396-44-40

 For expired test scores (taken 5+ years ago) you must self-report your score and upload proof of the test score in the application.
 Examples of proof for expired test scores include a score report you previously received from the testing agency OR documentation from another educational institution that previously received the score (e.g. for another graduate/terminal degree application).

 General Test Waiver (Merit-Based)

 A merit-based test waiver is available by request prior to submitting your application.
-Waivers are not available for applicants who have already sent scores to UT.
-For candidates who would like to request a merit-based test waiver:
+Waivers/Exceptions are not available for applicants who have already sent scores to UT.

 English Proficiency Tests and Waivers